Good Posture & You

 If you have to sit in a chair for long periods of time try these additional tips:

 - Wear a corrective posture shirt under your regular clothes.
 These shirts help remind you to maintain good posture even while sitting.
 We recommend Alignmed shirts.
 We use them ourselves and have seen great results!
-You can find your own in our store.

 - Keep your feet on the floor while sitting with your knees at 90 degrees.
 This will help maintain a nice, neutral spine.
 If you have to raise your chair to meet your desk, you can support your feet with a stool.